 This is confusing and likely unhelpful in the vast majority of cases.
 We should clean up the old contract before starting a new one, as we would do for a contract model service.

-Updated by Stephan Althaus about 2 months ago
+Updated by Stephan Althaus over 1 year ago

 I think this is what happened to the service "smartd" in the OI package smartmontools.

 i "solved" this with adding the "-n" parameter to the start command,

 to prevent the smartd process to fork into background.